-- Copy & paste the column containing your URLs into an Excel file, keeping them in a single column.
-Save this document - you’ll need it again for Step #9.
+1. Copy and paste the column containing your URLs into an Excel file, keeping them in a single column.
+Save this document—you’ll need it again later

-- In Screaming Frog, Select Mode > List View.
+2. In Screaming Frog, select Mode > List View

-d.
-Screaming Frog will pull the data for the URLs contained in your document.
-Export this information as a CSV.
+4. Screaming Frog will pull the data for the URLs contained in your document.
+Export this information as a CSV

-e.
-Match the values using VLOOKUP in your content audit doc.
+5. Match the values using VLOOKUP in your content audit doc

-For our audit, I only pulled Unique Pageviews, but you can pretty much pull any other GA data that can be broken down by page (Sessions, Time on Site, Bounce Rate, etc.) Note: If you’re using a Hub, the Pageviews from Hub Metrics that you pulled earlier are not unique.
+For our audit, I only pulled unique page views, but you can pull almost any other GA data that can be broken down by page (sessions, time on site, bounce rate, etc.).
+Note: If you’re using a Hub, the page views from Hub Metrics that you pulled earlier are not unique.

 You can export this data from Google Analytics and match the values in your audit, or use this fun trick to pull it directly into another tab in your audit (if it’s in a Google sheet):

-- Fill in the appropriate information in the pop-up that appears on the right.
-For example, if you want to pull Unique Pageviews, fill out section 3 as demonstrated below.
+3. Fill in the appropriate information in the pop-up that appears on the right.
+For example, if you want to pull unique page views, fill out section 3 as demonstrated below.

-- Your data will appear in a new tab in your Google spreadsheet.
-Use VLOOKUP to match the values in your audit accordingly.
+7. Your data will appear in a new tab in your Google spreadsheet.
+Use VLOOKUP to match the values in your audit accordingly

-*NOTE: If your GA data only includes the end part of the URL, you can add the domain by using the CONCATENATE function to merge the 2 parts of the URL.
+*NOTE: If your GA data only includes the end part of the URL, you can add the domain by using the CONCATENATE function to merge the two parts of the URL.

 You may have kept the social data that was included when you pulled your URLs from Kapost, but I would recommend replacing this with data from SharedCount, which provides a bit more information.

-- Remember that single-column Excel file containing all your URLs from Step 4?
-Import it here.
+Remember that single-column Excel file containing all your URLs from earlier?
+Import it here

 Phew, you’re done… almost!